-The second reason that confinement in QCD models can be connected to EPs is the collapse of modes in photonic EPs.
-In photonic EPs, two eigenstates coalesce and lose their identity, while, on the other hand, in QCD confinement, colored quarks cannot be isolated.
-The disappearance of individual identity in both cases is mathematically similar to Hilbert space reduction.
-So, as the EP is the collapse of distinguishability and confinement is the collapse of color identity, one could use them for analog simulations.

-The third reason is that the non-Hermitian Dirac operators in QCD can be modeled by EPs.
-In fact, at finite quark chemical potential, the QCD Dirac operator, $D(\mu) = \gamma^\mu (\partial_\mu + ig A_\mu) + \mu \gamma^0$, becomes non-Hermitian, as its eigenvalues are complex and can exhibit spectral degeneracies.
-These degeneracies can coalesce, much like exceptional points in optics.
-The chiral phase transition in QCD can be approached via a spectrum collapse similar to an EP.
-So, one can use EPs in photonic circuits to simulate the spectral behavior of the QCD Dirac operator near phase transitions.
+Another reason is that the non-Hermitian Dirac operators in QCD can be modeled by (higher-ordered) EPs.
+At finite quark chemical potential, the QCD Dirac operator, $D(\mu) = \gamma^\mu (\partial_\mu + ig A_\mu) + \mu \gamma^0$ becomes non-Hermitian, as its eigenvalues become complex and can exhibit spectral degeneracies.
+These degeneracies can coalesce and so the chiral phase transition in QCD could be approached via a spectrum collapse similar to an EP.

-The fourth reason is that the chiral symmetry breaking of QCD can be related to the EP-induced mode splitting, since, near an EP, small perturbations can break symmetry, splitting degenerate states.
-On the other hand, QCD undergoes spontaneous chiral symmetry breaking, leading to mass generation.
-So, one can simulate chiral condensate formation as a symmetry-breaking bifurcation near an EP.

-The fifth reason is the behavior of chaos and how the confining walls and EP generate chaos.
+The similar behavior of chaotic systems near exceptional points and around the confining walls is another evidence for this analogy.
 In \cite{Bianchi:2021sug}, the chaos in the scatterings of open strings has been discussed, where they noticed that the bound-state creation in the process would leave its signatures on the plots of the amplitude $A_4$ versus the Mandelstam variable $s$.
 They noted that the peaks in the plots are more pronounced at small $s$, but they fade away at large $s$, which they interpreted as the effects of asymptotic freedom, where the gauge coupling becomes weaker, and therefore the binding energy of the bound states becomes smaller.
-This behavior could also be modeled by the non-Hermitian skin effect and its bound states inside a loop \cite{Gong:2022krq,Gong:2022oce}.
-Note that both in \cite{Bianchi:2021sug} and \cite{Gong:2022krq}, they found a power-law decay, which only matches the non-Hermitian behavior, as it is invisible for Hermitian baths, and that also justifies our discussions in section \ref{sec:Kaons}.
+This behavior can also be modeled by the non-Hermitian skin effect and its bound states inside a loop \cite{Gong:2022krq,Gong:2022oce}.
+Note that both in \cite{Bianchi:2021sug} and \cite{Gong:2022krq}, a similar power-law decay has been found, which only matches with the non-Hermitian behavior, as it would be invisible for Hermitian baths.